Vontei/notes/week03/03_plans/01_plans.md

 - Terminology (make sure you understand these!)
   - HTML: Tag, element, attribute
   - CSS: Ruleset, selector, value, name

+Once done with the reading, start working on the Building a Grid System with CSS problem.

 ## 12pm Lunch